IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 To force a generator to produce 0, a small value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
 This is needed to limit the solar production at night, for example.
 It can also be used for upper-bounding and/or lower-bounding the output of any generator (e.g., run-of-the-river hydro, wind).
-If the user introduces a minimum generation value greater than the maximum, the model will adjust the minimum generation value to match the maximum.
+If the user introduces a minimum generation value greater than the maximum, the model lowers it to match the maximum.

 If a thermal unit has a variable minimum generation > 0 in a certain load level, it is considered committed in this load level.